Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Introduction

 \section{Introduction}

-Recent advances in Agentic Reinforcement Learning (ARL) for post-training~\cite{ouyang2022training,bai2022constitutional} have substantially extended the capabilities of large language models (LLMs).
+Recent advances in Agentic Reinforcement Learning (ARL) for post-training~\cite{ouyang2022training,bai2022constitutional,li2026ets} have substantially extended the capabilities of large language models (LLMs).
 Beyond text generation, modern LLMs can perform complex reasoning and interact with external tools to solve tasks such as information retrieval~\cite{jin2025searchr}, computation~\cite{mai2025agentic}, data analysis~\cite{zhang2025deepanalyze}, and research workflows~\cite{qiao2025webresearcher}.

 The goal of ARL is to train models that reliably execute external tools while exhibiting strong reasoning abilities~\cite{wu2024avatar}.
 Most existing ARL paradigms~\cite{schick2023toolformer,shao2024deepseekmath,zeng2024agenttuning,zhang2025reward} jointly optimize these two \emph{heterogeneous capabilities} based on a \emph{single ARL objective with shared model parameters.} This design implicitly assumes that tool execution and logical reasoning can be effectively accommodated within the same parameter space.
-Whether this assumption consistently holds in practice, however, remains an open question~\cite{wu2025masksearch, su2025scaling}.
+Prior work has shown that optimization interference arises when training across distinct domains~\cite{ye2026synergy,yuan2026differential,wu2025masksearch}; however, whether heterogeneous capabilities \emph{within} a single agentic domain also interfere with each other remains largely unexplored.

-In this work, we systematically examine this assumption through a controlled empirical analysis of the interaction between tool-use and reasoning capabilities.
-Specifically, we introduce an \textbf{Linear Effect Attribution System} (LEAS), inspired by variance-based frameworks~\cite{greene2003econometric}, which decomposes an agent's overall performance into individual capability effects and their interaction terms.
-By carefully designing control and experimental groups, we show that these capabilities are not independent; instead, they exhibit a clear seesaw phenomenon under joint optimization~\cite{yu2020gradient}.
-That is, improving tool-use often degrades reasoning, and vice versa.
-This observation indicates that optimizing both capabilities over shared parameters induces implicit competition, leading to suboptimal performance.
+In this work, we directly test the shared parameter assumption through a controlled empirical analysis of the interaction between tool-use and reasoning.
+Specifically, we introduce \textbf{Capability Effect Attribution} (CEA), a diagnostic framework that decomposes an agent's performance into individual capability effects and pairwise interaction terms.
+By constructing six controlled model variants via gradient masking and hybrid inference, we solve for per-question interaction coefficients and reveal a significant \textbf{negative interaction} between reasoning and tool-use under joint optimization, indicating that shared-parameter training induces implicit competition.